-Puppy biting has a number of potential causes.
+You may have found yourself wondering more than once, “Why is my dog biting?”
+Biting has several potential causes.
 In many puppies, this is a normal behavior that will go away with time and consistency.
 In some cases, however, it may indicate a more significant behavioral concern.
 The key to addressing this issue is determining its underlying cause.

 They're exploring the world